Information for Authors

 Submissions should be accompanied by a covering letter that includes phone numbers of the corresponding author and e-mail addresses of ALL authors.
 The letter should describe the extent to which data, text, or illustrations have been used in existing or forthcoming papers or books, and should state an ability to pay page charges if the paper is published.
 In cases of financial hardship, authors should request assistance in their covering letter and contact the Editor directly.
 The letter must attest to the bona fide nature of data used in the study that exist only on a website and must describe steps taken for quality control.
 The URL must be provided in the manuscript.
 Authors should be able to provide a hard copy of the data on request.

 All submissions will be assessed by rigorous peer review.
-The Editor reserves the right to reject poorly prepared or poorly written manuscripts without review.
+The Editor reserves the right to reject, without review, manuscripts on topics outside the scope of Freshwater Science; with serious deficiencies in methods, study design, or analysis; with poor punctuation and structure; or of such limited scope that they lack relevance for an international audience.
 Manuscripts will be judged on the basis of scientific merit and quality of writing.
 Revised manuscripts that pass peer review will be forwarded to the Editor for further editing/revision and a final decision regarding publication.
 Information on the status of manuscripts can be obtained from the Freshwater Science Online Submission and Tracking System.
 Changes in contact information can be made online.
 Other inquiries should be addressed to the Editor.

 Submit books for review to the Book Review Editor, E. F. Benfield (E-mail: firstname.lastname@example.org).
 Anyone wishing to review books for Freshwater Science should contact the Book Review Editor.

 To help defray the cost of publishing articles in Freshwater Science, accepted manuscripts are charged US$30.00/page for the first 13 pages and $50/page for every page thereafter.